CurbShifter/BurstCoupon/README.md

 - Enter your secret pass phrase (it will only be used locally to sign the transaction).
 - Enter the recipient BURST address.
 - Select the value in BURST you are sending with the coupon.
-- The deadline in minutes, the coupon will expire at this time!
+- The deadline in minutes, the coupon will expire at this time after creation!
-- The fee slot, recommended to keep this high enough to ensure the coupon is never rejected by the mempool.
+- The fee slot, it is recommended to keep this high enough to ensure the coupon is not ignored by the miners.
 - The last input box 'Claim password' will determine the password that needs to be entered to release the coupons transaction.
 Click make coupon and you will be asked for a location to save the coupon data.

 The claim page is very straight forward.
 Enter the coupon code and the password can click Claim coupon.
 You will be prompted on the success or failure.

 Claim page
 -
 The recipient does not need the dApp binary to claim the coupon.
-Only the single static [Burst Coupon Claim page](https://curbshifter.github.io/BurstCoupon/ "Burst Coupon Claim page") [source file](https://github.com/CurbShifter/BurstCoupon/blob/master/docs/index.html) is needed.
-The page only runs self contained client-side javascript to decrypt the coupon and post the transaction to a node.
+Only the [Burst Coupon Claim page](https://github.com/CurbShifter/BurstCoupon/blob/master/BurstCoupon-Claim.html "Burst Coupon Claim page") is needed.
+The single static html page runs only client-sided javascript to decrypt the coupon and post the transaction to a node.

-It is possible to give the recipient a link like this:
+With this page it is possible to give the recipient a link like this:

 https://curbshifter.github.io/BurstCoupon/?coupon=XXXX

 The 'XXXX' at the end should be replaced the with coupon code.
 Which saves the recipient the trouble of entering the code in the page.
-(Please feel free to host your own forked branded coupon claim page it should work the same).

-The page is static HTML/js and .

 Trust-less coupons from trusted issuers
 -
 The coupon recipient needs to trust the coupon issuer to give a valid coupon with the expected transaction.
 As the recipient is not able to see the contents of the transaction before decryption.

-When the coupon is claimed/broadcasted, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool.
+When the coupon is claimed/broadcast, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool.

 Possible applications
 -
 - Airdrops / Automated faucets using the password to prevent/discourage abuse.
+- Conditional triggering of smart contracts (via 3rd party without access to the wallet).
+- Increase anonymity of transaction broadcasts, by memory pool entry through other IP / nodes.
+Can be a model for (payed) coupon sharing and broadcasting.
 - Rewards for challenges (possibly for entry cost).
 For example based on puzzles or (online) detective work to retrieve the password. (generate site traffic!).
-- Triggering of smart contracts (via 3rd party).
-- Increase anonymity of transaction broadcasts, by mempool entry through other nodes.
-Can be a model for (payed) coupon sharing and broadcasting.
+- Scratch tickets, buy coupons with 'variable' value.

 Future
 -
+- Adding other transaction types like multi-outs.
-Adding more transaction types and arguments.
-Such as transaction references.
+- Adding arguments such as transaction references.
 This could allow escrows to be released by 1 party broadcasting both transactions (to sign the escrow and release the funds).
 Where the other party only has the option to relay the password without the need to access a node.
+- A static html page to make coupons without the need of a dApp binary.

 Technical process
 -